chrylis/blitline-java-client/blitline-image-client/README.md

 ================================

 This is a library for building and submitting image-processing jobs to Blitline.
-Its main data classes, `Job` and the function classes, form a write-only builder for the Blitline API.
+Its main data classes, `BlitlineImageJob` and the function classes, form a write-only builder for the Blitline API.
 Because of the flexibility of several of the JSON attributes in the API and the fact that the server consuming the JSON is not written in Java, this library does not support turning a job definition into any Java-sensible object.